 The Corporation has deployed sales teams in France and the United States to serve a wider customer base.
-The main objective is to sign power purchase agreements directly with electricity-consuming commercial or industrial companies (corporate PPAs) and also to gradually add complementary services to be offered to energy transmission networks and large-scale consumers.
-During the quarter, the Corporation entered into a 3-year PPA with Statkraft in the U.K. for the Limekiln wind power project, covering part of the production during the early years of its operation.
-This reduces the volatility of revenue between the wind farm's commissioning and the commencement date of its contract for difference (CfD).
-Two projects in France newly commissioned in June and in August 2024, as well as one project on the growth path, benefit from a corporate PPA.
+The main objective is to sign power purchase agreements directly with electricity-consuming commercial or industrial companies (corporate PPAs) and also to gradually add complementary services to be offered to energy transmission networks and large-scale electricity consumers.
+In October, the Corporation announced the signing of a 15-year corporate PPA with Nestlé France for wind and solar power.
+The contract will allow for the financing and construction of three new renewable energy generation facilities between 2024 and 2026: two wind farms and one solar power station.
+Note that the last two projects commissioned in France as well as one project under construction also benefit from a corporate PPA.

-With agile management of its asset portfolio, the Corporation ensures long-term security as well as flexibility enabling it to benefit from current energy market conditions using the corporate PPA and market strategy.
+With agile management of its asset portfolio, the Corporation ensures long-term security as well as flexibility, enabling it to benefit from current energy market conditions using the corporate PPA and market strategy.